Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

 We propose to use a causal model as the prior $p_z$.
-Specifically we use the general nonlinear Structural Causal Model (SCM) \citep{yu2019dag} as follows
+Specifically we adopt the general nonlinear Structural Causal Model (SCM) proposed by \citet{yu2019dag} as follows

-where $A\in\bbR^{k\times k}$ is the weighted adjacency matrix of the directed acyclic graph (DAG) upon the $k$ elements of $z$ (\emph{i.e.}, $A_{ij}\neq0$ if and only if $z_i$ is the parent of $z_j$), $f$ and $h$ are element-wise nonlinear transformations, and $\beta$ is the set of parameters of $f$, $h$ and $A$.
-When $f$ is invertible, (\ref{eq:sem}) is equivalent to
+where $A$ is the weighted adjacency matrix of the directed acyclic graph (DAG) upon the $k$ elements of $z$ (i.e., $A_{ij}\neq0$ if and only if $[z]_i$ is the parent of $[z]_j$), $\epsilon$ denotes the exogenous variables following $\cN(0,I)$, $f$ and $h$ are element-wise transformations that are generally nonlinear, and $\beta=(f,h,A)$ denotes the set of parameters of $f$, $h$ and $A$, with the parameter space $\cB$.
+Further let $\mathbf{I}_A=\mathbf{I}(A\neq0)$ denote the corresponding binary adjacency matrix, where $\mathbf{I}(\cdot)$ is the element-wise indicator function.